iam-prashanth/Cloud-cost-optimization/README.md

-# Cloud-cost-optimizationCloud cost optimization using Boto3
+# Cloud cost optimization using Boto3
 Introduction
 What are the reasons for companies to migrate from on-premises servers to the Cloud?